coogger/coogger/RULES.md

-### New community creation rules in coogger ecosystem
+### New dapp creation rules in coogger ecosystem
-- The community accepts all the rules of the coogger ecosystem.
+- The dapp accepts all the rules of the coogger ecosystem.
-- Community managers' only role for the coogger ecosystem should be interested in their community.
+- Dapp managers' only role for the coogger ecosystem should be interested in their dapp.

 ### Content posting rules